This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Why are grapes good for you?
 While there are relatively few calories in grapes, they’re a good source of many antioxidants, vitamins C and K, plus fiber and other nutrients.

-- Health benefits of grapes include help reducing the risk for obesity, type 2 diabetes, high blood pressure and cholesterol, and promoting healthy digestion, brain function and more.
+- Health benefits of grapes include helping reduce the risk for obesity, type 2 diabetes, high blood pressure and cholesterol and promoting healthy digestion, brain function and more.
 These are among the most prevalent conditions affecting adults in the United States and Europe.

 - Which are better, red or green?
 Red grapes get their color from disease-fighting antioxidants called flavonoids, so this type is favored by most health experts.
 However, all types still provide nutrients.